FOR SERVICE PROVIDERS

 Phone: (502) 955-7271

-We are the founding member of the Coalition for Workforce Diversity and the lead partner for UPS and the Best Buy Distribution Center.
+Options Unlimited is the founding member of the Coalition for Workforce Diversity and the lead partner for UPS and the Best Buy Distribution Center.
 Options Unlimited is committed to assisting people with disabilities in finding jobs in their communities.
-We work closely with the individual and the employer to ensure a good match to the person's abilities and the employer's jobs.
-We are a founding member of the Coalition for Workforce Diversity.
-For more information, please contact Willie Byrd at email@example.com
+We work closely with the individual and the employer to ensure a good match to the person’s abilities and the employer’s jobs.
+For more information, please contact Willie Byrd at [email protected]

 Phone: (502) 485-8500

 Exceptional Child Education (ECE) programs are designed to meet the needs of the student whose approach to learning is different from that of his/her peers.
-The school District is committed to providing a high-quality education for the student with disabilities.
 A variety of programs, techniques, methods, and materials are available and utilized for individualized instruction.
-Exceptional Child Education programs are provided to students with disabilities in Comprehensive and special education programs facilities/agencies.
 Individual Education Program (IEP) goals for the ECE student are directed toward addressing academic as well as social/emotional needs.
 Transition needs are also considered and addressed through the IEP goals (e.g., change in academic program, progressing from one level to another, career development skills).

-Southwest Center is located in PRP region of Louisville and truly believes in our mission: The mission of the Southwest Center is to provide a structured and supportive environment combined with enriching work opportunities that foster growth and independence for adults with disabilities.
-Supported Employment has been essential aspect of Southwest Center services for our participants/consumers.
+Southwest Center is located in PRP region of Louisville and truly believes in our mission: to provide a structured and supportive environment combined with enriching work opportunities that foster growth and independence for adults with disabilities.
 Finding employment in the community for qualified candidates we have achieved much success mentoring and developing relationships with employers.
-We are here to serve consumers with all backwards and/or disabilities through the pay sources of Office of Vocational Rehabilitation (CRP & Supported Employment), Medicaid Waiver (Michelle P. & SCL).
+We are here to serve consumers with all backgrounds and/or disabilities who are authorized to received services through the of Office of Vocational Rehabilitation (CRP & Supported Employment), and Medicaid Waiver programs (Michelle P. & SCL).

 Phone: (502) 272-1700

-Goodwill Industries of Kentucky, a 501(c)(3) nonprofit based in Louisville, KY, helps people with disabilities or other disadvantages achieve and maintain employment to gain a better quality of life.
+Goodwill Industries of Kentucky, a 501(c)(3) nonprofit based in Louisville, KY, that helps people with disabilities or other disadvantages achieve and maintain employment to gain a better quality of life.
 Our stores employ people who have difficulty finding or maintaining a job in a traditional work environment and provide hands-on opportunities to learn customer service, cashiering, processing, and time management skills.
-In addition, Goodwill stores generate revenue to support other programs that assist job seekers, including but not limited to people with disabilities, who are transitioning from public assistance, are leaving the justice system, or have limited education or work history.
+In addition, Goodwill stores generate revenue to support other programs that assist job seekers, including but not limited to people with disabilities, those transitioning from public assistance, the justice system, or who have limited education or work history.

 Phone: 502-429-4460 x226